 When choosing a glucosamine supplement, here are the other ingredients you should make sure are included:

-Chondroitin sulfate is also found naturally in your dog’s body and works together with glucosamine to give them even more mobility and flexibility.
+Chondroitin sulfate is also found naturally in your dog’s body and works together with glucosamine to give them, even more, mobility and flexibility.
 Chondroitin is a cartilage component that promotes water retention (hydration is key for healthy joints) and elasticity needed for mobility.
 It also inhibits cartilage-destroying enzymes that break down cartilage and joint fluid.
 Look for Chondropure® which has a low molecular weight molecule for superior uptake.

 Vitamin C (Ascorbic Acid)

 Ascorbic acid helps your dog digest and process the glucosamine more efficiently (as well as the other ingredients in a joint supplement).
-Unlike humans, dogs’ bodies are able to create their own vitamin C, but dogs with joint problems need more than what their bodies produce naturally.
+Unlike humans, dogs’ bodies can create their own vitamin C, but dogs with joint problems need more than what their bodies produce naturally.
 This antioxidant protects against free radicals that accelerate the aging process and aids in the absorption of the other ingredients.
 (Look for Easter-C® which is non-acidic and four times stronger than ordinary vitamin C).

-But these are the 4 ingredients that should absolutely be in your dog’s joint supplement: glucosamine, chondroitin, MSM, and ascorbic acid.
+But these are the 4 ingredients that should be in your dog’s joint supplement: glucosamine, chondroitin, MSM, and ascorbic acid.

 How Much Glucosamine Does My Dog Need?

 To give you a general idea, dogs need approximately 500 mg of glucosamine per 25 pounds of body weight per day.
-However, if you decide to give your dog a glucosamine supplement, we always recommend speaking with your veterinarian to determine the best dosage and schedule for your dog, as they will take into account many factors including your dog’s weight, breed, age, severity of symptoms, etc.
+However, if you decide to give your dog a glucosamine supplement, we always recommend speaking with your veterinarian to determine the best dosage and schedule for your dog, as they will take into account many factors including your dog’s weight, breed, age, the severity of symptoms, etc.